scikit-image/scikit-image/doc/source/core_developer.md

    tests not only execute the code, but explores corner cases.
 It is tempting not to review tests, but please do so.

+5. **Licensing:** New contributions _must_ be compatible with {doc}`scikit-image's license <license>`.
+Which licenses are compatible is a hard question to answer.
+If in doubt, ask the team for help.
+If the contributor is not the copyright holder of the submitted code, ask for approval and include them in our license.

+6. **Established methods:** In general, we are looking to include well cited algorithms and methods that are of general use to the imaging community.
+   While this is not a hard requirement, new contributions should further {doc}`our mission <values>`.

 [wiki_functional]: https://en.wikipedia.org/wiki/Functional_programming
 [dep_pol]: https://scikit-image.org/docs/dev/contribute.html#deprecation-cycle